 Five to seven years is a very long time to have to struggle with your hearing.
 Why do people wait that long?
 There are many reasons why people live with hearing loss.
 Fewer than 16 percent of family doctors test for hearing loss.
 Hearing loss is so gradual that it’s hard to notice.
 Hearing loss frequently occurs for higher pitched sounds, which means some lower pitched sounds and voices may be heard normally, creating the perception of normal hearing.
 Many people assume hearing loss is age-related and it’s either something to be accepted or something to be ashamed of.
 Annual hearing testing may help those with hearing loss gain a quicker diagnosis, treatment, and benefit from hearing aids that come in a number of different colors and styles.

 Hearing loss does not discriminate.
-About two-thirds of all hearing loss is in people under 65 years of age.5 Even more alarming is that today 1 in 5 teenagers (ages 12 – 19) have hearing loss in one or both ears from high levels of sound that can be delivered by earbuds, from illness, medications or genetics.
+About two-thirds of all hearing loss is in people under 65 years of age.5 Even more alarming is that today 1 in 5 teenagers (ages 12 – 19) have hearing loss in one or both ears from listening to music too loud, illness, medications or genetics.
 The World Health Organization has warned that 1.1 billion teenagers and young adults are at risk of hearing loss “due to the unsafe use of personal audio devices, including smartphones, and exposure to damaging levels of sound at noisy entertainment venues such as nightclubs, bars, and sporting events."6

 Tiny hairs in the inner ear play a huge part in the hearing process.
 Located inside the cochlea, these hair cells rock back and forth with the vibration of a sound and turn the vibration into electrical signals that help our brain understand the sound.7 These tiny hairs are fragile and once damaged, they cannot grow back.
 If sounds are too loud then the hair cells are damaged and stop transmitting sound.
 Damage can occur by not protecting ears from excessive sound.
-Wearing ear protection while doing yard work, avoiding raising the volume on head phones or sitting close to sound projection at concerts are all self-protective measures.
+Wearing ear protection while doing yard work, lowering the volume on head phones and sitting farther from sound amplifiers at concerts are all examples of self-protective measures.

 Any sounds above 85 decibels for an extensive time can contribute to permanent noise-induced hearing loss.
 What does that mean?
 To put that into perspective, a typical conversation is around 60 decibels and is unlikely to damage your hearing.
 A hair dryer or a power lawnmower is 90 decibels, while an ambulance siren is 120 decibels.
 Regular and prolonged unprotected exposure above 85 decibels is considered hazardous.
-Noise-induced hearing loss can occur in work environments, like manufacturing, loud equipment, in construction and more.
+Noise-induced hearing loss can occur in work environments, like in manufacturing, construction and any environment that uses heavy machinery.
 The louder the sound, the shorter the amount of time it takes for hearing loss to occur.

 Hearing loss has many causes, including genetics, certain medications, and exposure to loud noises.
 Smoking and diabetes also can lead to hearing impairment.
 Like skin damage from sun exposure, the cumulative effect of today’s loud societies has led to a greater incidence of hearing loss that becomes increasingly apparent over a lifetime—that is, in older adults.
 Noise exposure is the most preventable cause of hearing loss.

 According to a 2011 study published in the Journal of the American Medical Association, the prolonged use of headphones and earbuds has led to a major increase in the prevalence of hearing loss in adolescence and young adults.
-Having the source of the sound in your ear canal can increase a sound's volume by 6 to 9 decibels — enough to cause some serious problems.
+Having a sound projected directly into your ear canal can increase a sound's volume by 6 to 9 decibels — enough to cause some serious problems.
 Not only can the inner ear be damaged by the loudness of noise, but it can also be damaged by the length of exposure.
-If the ear is not given enough time to recover between noise exposure, permanent damage can occur.
+If the ear is not given enough time to recover between episodes of noise exposure, permanent damage can occur.

 Here’s a little-known fact: specific medications can harm the ear, causing hearing loss, ringing in the ear, or balance problems.
 These medications are considered ototoxic.
 In fact, there are more than 200 identified ototoxic medications.
-To check on your medications, go to www.drugs.com.
+To check on the side effects of your medication, go to www.drugs.com.

 Of the 48 million individuals who have hearing loss in the US, it’s common to presume that the vast majority are old.
-But the truth is the reverse.
+That is not the truth.
 For those troubled with hearing loss in the US, approximately 62 percent are younger than 65.
 In fact, 1 in 6 baby boomers (ages 55-73), 1 in 14 Generation Xers (35-54), 1.4 million children (18 or younger), and 2-3 out of 1,000 infants have some form of hearing loss.10